cloudflare/cloudflare-docs/content/pages/framework-guides/astro.md

 [Astro](https://astro.build) Astro is an **all-in-one web framework** for building fast, **content-focused websites**.
 By default, Astro builds websites that have zero JavaScript runtime code.

-Check out the detailed [Why Astro](https://docs.astro.build/en/concepts/why-astro/) breakdown to learn more about what makes Astro special. ✨
+Visit the [Astro Docs](https://docs.astro.build/) to learn more about Astro or for any assistance with an Astro project.

 In this guide, you will create a new Astro application and deploy it using Cloudflare Pages.